tilt-dev/tilt.build/docs/live_update_reference.md

 </figure>

 If you have multiple Docker images that depend on each other, you can sync files from anywhere within the contexts of any of the images.
-(In the diagram above, Tilt is building two images; the red image depends on--i.e. `FROM`'s--the yellow image.)
+(In the diagram above, Tilt is building two images; the yellow image in the `server1` directory depends on--i.e. `FROM`'s--the red image in the `common` directory.)

 The rule of thumb is: if Tilt it watching it, you can `sync` it.
 (Tilt will watch it if it's in a `docker_build.context` or `custom_build.deps`).